 Bethel University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and masters degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Bethel University.
+Contact the Commission on Colleges at 1866

+Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Bethel University.

 Bethel University is approved by the TN Board of Education as a teacher preparation institution for the State of TN.
+Bethel University's bachelor's degree in Nursing is approved by the Tennessee Board of Nursing.
+Five year initial accreditation was granted to the Nursing Program April 2010 by the Commission on Collegiate Nursing Education (CCNE).
 Bethel's Physician Assistant program is accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).